AmjadQattawi/event-management-system/README.md

 The **Event Management System** is a fully-featured backend API that handles the complete lifecycle of events — from creation and publishing to booking, payment processing, and post-event reviews.
 The system integrates real-time weather data for event locations, sends automated email notifications after successful payments, and uses scheduled jobs to manage booking expirations automatically.

-Built as a graduation-to-industry project during a professional Java/Spring Boot internship, it demonstrates real-world backend engineering practices including clean layered architecture, database migrations, async processing, and external API integration.
+Built as a graduation-to-industry project during a professional Java/Spring Boot internship, it demonstrates real-world backend engineering practices including clean layered architecture, JWT-secured endpoints, unit testing, structured logging, database migrations, async processing, and external API integration.

 ---